kubeflow/manifests/docs/release/handbook.md

 - [ ] Establish a regular release team meeting as appropriate on the schedule, start off slowly, but meet more often towards the end.
 - [ ] Publish draft schedule to kubeflow-discuss, with actual dates
 - [ ] Get lazy consensus on the release schedule from the WG leads
-- [ ] Ensure schedule also accounts for the point releases AFTER the major release
+- [ ] Ensure schedule also accounts for the patch releases AFTER the minor release

 Criteria for timeline that the team needs to consider
 - Holidays around the world that coincide with members of the release team, WG representatives, and distro representatives.